rohdelab/rcdt_ns_classifier/README.md

 4. Ablation study:
     - Use `python RCDTSUBS_classification.py --dataset DATASET --classifier mlp` to generate the results of RCDT + MLP classification.
     - Use `python RCDTSUBS_classification.py --dataset DATASET --use_image_feature` to generate the results of image feature + nearest subspace classification.

+We also provide a bash script "MNIST_classification.sh" for a demonstration of how to do RCDT-SUBS classification and neural network classification on MNIST dataset.

 ## Dependencies